 If you erase a device that had iOS 15, iPadOS 15, or later installed, you can still use Find My to locate the device or play a sound on it.
 Otherwise, you won't be able to locate the device or play a sound after you erase it.

-If you have AppleCare+ with Theft and Loss, do not erase your iPhone until your claim has been approved.
+If you have AppleCare+ with Theft and Loss, do not remove the device from Find My or your Apple ID.

 Contact your wireless carrier